It's draft day, baby!

-But for now here's our best stab, after talking to numerous NBA team sources, at how the draft will play out on June 25.
+Here's our best stab, after talking to numerous NBA team sources, about how the draft might play out tonight.

 I will continue to update this mock draft throughout the day as we receive new intel.

 Remember, our mock draft is not a ranking of who we think the top players are (see our Top 100 for the latest rankings of players).
 Instead it's a reporting tool to convey our latest intel from NBA scouts and GMs on what might happen in the draft.

 Why they take him: He's the most complete player in the draft.
 He has the potential to be dominant on both ends of the ball.
 He's a modern big who can play and defend multiple positions and should be a great fit in Minnesota.
 With so few weaknesses, it's hard to see him fail.